 The parameters $\gamma$ and $\tau$ need to be estimated.
 For this, it should be recognised at the outset that some regularisation is needed to overcome nonidentifiability; the freedom in picking the time-realignment function $h^i$ is traded against the freedom in picking the functional form $f^i$ .
-In our Bayesian framework we introduce informative priors on the alignment hyperparameters $\gamma$ and $\tau$ , and these priors will penalise alternative configurations differentially; see the discussion of identifiability in Wang & Gasser (1997), and Ramsay & Li (1998).
+In our Bayesian framework we introduce informative priors on the alignment hyperparameters $\gamma$ and $\tau$ , and these priors will penalise alternative configurations differentially; see the discussion of identifiability in Wang & Gasser (1997) and Ramsay & Li (1998).
 For example, it would often be sensible to put a strong prior on the time-alignment hyperparameters that would force h to be close to the identity transformation; this is similar to using a strong penalty in the approach of Ramsay & Li (1998).
-In §5 we illustrate with an analysis of neuronal data in which we introduce location parameters to allow each intensity function its own origin in time.
+In § 5 we illustrate with an analysis of neuronal data in which we introduce location parameters to allow each intensity function its own origin in time.

-2.5 Choice of grid
+2.5.
+Choice of grid

-An essential part of the implementation of (6) is the choice of grid $t_1, \ldots, t_p$ .
+An essential part of the implementation of (6) is the choice of the grid $t_1, \ldots, t_p$ .
 Here p must be large enough that function variability is captured, but increasing p may create a covariance matrix of such dimensionality that estimation of it becomes difficult.
-In this context there may well be some advantage in crafting a specialised covariance estimation method (Daniels & Kass, 2001; Daniels, 2003).
+In this context there may well be some advantage in crafting a specialised covariance estimation method; see Daniels & Kass (2001) and an as yet unpublished report by M. J. Daniels.
 Furthermore, the grid points do not need to be equally spaced.
 On the other hand, our experience to date suggests that, as in the usual applications of functional data analysis (Ramsay & Silverman, 1997), results are not very sensitive to choice of grid.